THRIVE

 Cork City Council submitted an application under THRIVE Strand 1 in 2024 in respect of an Integrated Urban Strategy for the Shandon area.
 This application was successful and funding of €198,838 was approved by the Southern Regional Assembly as Managing Authority for the Southern, Eastern and Midland Regional Programme 2021-2027.

-The Shandon Integrated Urban Strategy (IUS) is the first undertaken by Cork City Council in line with the innovative ‘Town Centre First’ methodology and was developed in partnership with the Shandon Neighbourhood Team and relevant Consultancy Team through a highly consultative process.
+The Shandon Integrated Urban Strategy (IUS) is the first undertaken by Cork City Council in line with the innovative ‘Town Centre First’ methodology.
+The IUS was drafted in partnership with the Shandon Neighbourhood Team and Consultancy Team, and followed extensive consultation including two consultation events, an online survey, and targeted engagements with local businesses, schools and community groups.
 The interactive storymap which was created to provide information throughout the Shandon IUS process can be viewed here

 Shandon Integrated Urban Strategy Document